CoffeeToCodePL/esp-i2c-cpp/README.md

 # How to use this repository

 It is intended to be used as additional component in ESP-IDF based projects.
-It can be either cloned and copied or clones as a git submodule to the target project repository.
+It can be either cloned as a git submodule or copied to the target project repository.

 Next, you should set `EXTRA_COMPONENT_DIRS` variable in your primary `CMakeLists.txt`.
-For example, if you cloned the code into `external/esp32-i2c` subdirectory:
+For example, if you cloned the code into `external/esp-i2c-cpp` subdirectory:

 ```
 set(EXTRA_COMPONENT_DIRS "external") # ESP-IDF searches for components recursively